Accessibility Evaluation

 Findings: It is not possible for keyboard users to place focus on the collapsible button 'Choose collections' in the header of every page.
 Because of this, keyboard users cannot access the information that is hidden beneath this button.
 Make sure that keyboard users can place focus on this button and activate it using the keyboard.

-On page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-…, it is possible to enlarge an image by clicking on it with the mouse pointer.
+On page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future, it is possible to enlarge an image by clicking on it with the mouse pointer.
 This function is not available to keyboard users.
 Make sure keyboard users can enlarge images and close them using the keyboard.

 2.1.2 No Keyboard Trap (Level A)